irfanali1995/IrfanAli-CodingProjects/Finance/readme.md

 4. `index`: Displays an HTML summary table of the user's current funds and stocks
 5. `sell`: Allows a user to sell stocks; Sold stocks are removed from the database and the money balance is updated
 6. `change_password`: Allow user to change password
-7. `add_money`: Allow user money with pretend card
+7. `add_money`: Allow user to add money with pretend card

 **NOTE**: All copy rights for this projects are here [here](https://cs50.harvard.edu/x/2020/tracks/web/finance/).